Rob Owen (journalist): Columnist and editor

-Owen's career includes stints as a radio and television columnist at the Albany Times Union in Albany, New York.
+Owen's career includes stints as a radio and television columnist at the Albany-focused Times Union in Albany, New York.
 He was also a features writer at the Richmond Times-Dispatch in Richmond, Virginia.
 His articles also appeared in the now-defunct NetGuide magazine.

-During 1998-2010 he was TV editor and critic for the Pittsburgh Post-Gazette and from 2010 to 2020 he wrote for the paper and its website as TV writer/critic.
+From 1998 to 2010, he was TV editor and critic for the Pittsburgh Post-Gazette, and from 2010 to 2020, he wrote for the paper and its website as TV writer/critic.
 He is currently with the Pittsburgh Tribune-Review and Trib Total Media as TV writer/columnist.
-In addition, he freelances regularly for Variety (Hollywood, Calif.), The Seattle Times (Seattle, Wash.), the Kansas City Star (Kansas City, Mo.) and the Richmond Times-Dispatch (Richmond, Va.).
-He's also had articles published in Portland Monthly, Pittsburgh Magazine, Shady Avenue, The Philadelphia Inquirer and the Spokesman-Review (Spokane, Wash.).
-He is a past president of the Television Critics Association and currently TCA's co-hotel coordinator.
+In addition, he freelances regularly for Variety (Hollywood, California), The Seattle Times (Seattle, Washington), The Kansas City Star (Kansas City, Missouri) and the Richmond Times-Dispatch (Richmond, Virginia).
+He's also had articles published in Portland Monthly, Pittsburgh Magazine, Shady Avenue, The Philadelphia Inquirer and The Spokesman-Review (Spokane, Washington).
+He is a past president of the Television Critics Association and currently TCA's hotel coordinator.